A Complete Cycling Nutrition Guide (On & Off the Bike)

 If the time between when you eat and your ride is limited to one hour or less, consuming liquids or a snack is recommended, or you risk your meal not being adequately digested.
 A shake, a smoothie, or a piece of ripe fruit will give you a quick-digesting carb boost before a ride without causing lethargy or sickness.
 A delicious pre-ride shake could be as simple as:

 Experiment with ingredients you like, and be sure to include carbs, protein, and fat, to create a balanced drink.

 For non-competitive rides lasting under 90 minutes, focus mainly on staying hydrated with frequent sips of water.
 This is especially true if your pre-exercise meal was good.
-If you are riding competitively or exercising in a hot climate and at high intensity, a sports drink like Gatorade could offer some benefits during a shorter duration ride as it has both carbs and electrolytes.
+If you are riding competitively or exercising in a hot climate and high intensity, an electrolyte solution could benefit performance.

 To sustain longer durations in the saddle, consuming carbohydrates and electrolytes is key to maintaining energy, maximizing performance, and aiding post-ride recovery.